andreafuturi/DenoVitePreact/README.md

 ### /server

-- **index.jsx**: The entry point for the server-side application. [select this with Deno deploy] It renders the main.jsx component and returns it for every request.
-It also serves static files of /client/assets directory
+- **index.jsx**: The entry point for the server-side application. [select this with Deno deploy] It renders the front-end index.jsx exported component and returns it for every request.
+It also serves static files of /client/assets directory at /assets
 - **deno.json**: Server configuration.
 This file may not be necessary when using React.

   *Add any files that has server logic here (like apis or stuff like that)*